Jack Catling

 Remnant

 Jack Catling begins his performance at Hitparaden 2 standing on a small, messy stage at Pumpehuset, wearing a black suit and dangling an apple on a string from a small stick he is holding.
-With him looking intensely at the apple, it might be a frozen image from some forgotten children’s game.
-He stands for a couple of minutes, eying the apple, sometimes tugging at the collar of his white shirt, until it gets just a little uncomfortable.
+The performer in a rumpled black suit, staring intensely at the apple, might be a frozen image from a slightly scary forgotten children’s game.
+He just stands, eying the apple, sometimes tugging at the collar of his white shirt, just long enough for the situation to feel a little uncomfortable.
 Suddenly he begins to simultaneously belt out Frank Sinatra’s classic “Fly Me to the Moon” and pulling apples from his pockets and stuffing them into his mouth.
-So it continues, moon apple dangling, pieces of half chewed apple flying about, apple juice dripping down his chin, while the words and melody of the half muffled song are repeated over and over again.
-A short five minute piece that encompasses the whole human tragedy, including dreams, struggle, suffering and humour.
+So it continues, moon apple dangling, pieces of half chewed apple flying about, apple juice dripping down chin, while words and melody of the half muffled song are repeated over and over again.
+A five minute piece that encompasses the whole human tragedy made up of dreams, struggle, suffering and humour.

 Disabled Avant Garde